briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

 discharge report.

 5. _(e)_ **Interviews.** Applicants may be selected for face-to-face or telephone interviews.
-An Applicant’s performance during such interviews may be considered by the Village when appointing any individual to serve in the Police Department.
+An Applicant's performance during such interviews may be considered by the Village when appointing any individual to serve in the Police Department.
 (Ord.
 2015-21.
 Passed 7-27-15.)